Protection of Minors

 Emotional Injury means an impairment to or disorder of the intellectual or psychological capacity of a Minor as evidenced by observable and substantial reduction in the Minor’s ability to function within a normal range of performance and behavior.

-Matriculated Student: A student is considered matriculated upon the first day of classes or if he or she participates in any University-operated and -supervised activity occurring prior to the first official day of class.
+Matriculated Student: A student is considered matriculated upon the first day of classes or if he or she participates in any University-operated and University-supervised activity occurring prior to the first official day of class.
 Boston University Academy (BUA) students will be treated as Matriculated Students under this policy.

 Minor means any person under the age of 18 who is not a matriculated Boston University or Boston University Academy student and who is unaccompanied by a parent or legal guardian.
 A person under the age of 18 who is participating in any Boston University Institutional Review Board–approved research activity is not a Minor under this policy.

-Minors Program Coordinator means the individual within each Boston University school, college, unit, or department sponsoring, operating, or participating in an on- or off-campus program involving minors who is primarily responsible for coordinating that department’s obligations under this policy.
+Minors Program Coordinator means the individual within each Boston University school, college, unit, or department sponsoring, operating, or participating in an on- or off-campus program involving Minors who is primarily responsible for coordinating that department’s obligations under this policy.

 Neglect means failure by a caretaker, either deliberately or through negligence or inability, to take those actions necessary to provide a child with minimally adequate food, clothing, shelter, medical care, supervision, emotional stability and growth, or other essential care.